brandonhach/rep/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Rep is a platform focused on helping people build track records & reducing frauds online.
+Rep is a platform focused on helping people build track records & reducing fraud online.

 ### Built With
 ![Next JS](https://img.shields.io/badge/Next-black?style=for-the-badge&logo=next.js&logoColor=white)